Airfield Viewing Guide - RAF Lakenheath

 Security: Base security or MoD police will take an interest in you around the less-easily-accessible points on this guide but are normally okay with you being there once they know what you're up to.

 There have in the past been some incidents of base security telling people outside the fence that they are not permitted to take photos except from the approved viewing area.
 This is nonsense.
 You are entirely within your rights to walk on the public footpaths and open access land bordering the airfield, and take photographs of aircraft in flight.
 They can legitimately object to you taking photos of the airfield itself but US security have no powers outside the fence and would need to call the local police to deal with you if they felt you were a genuine security concern.
 If you are hassled, threatened or lied to in this manner by USAFE security personnel you should complain to the station commander at RAF Lakenheath and also to the local police.
 The US are after all guests in our country - not the other way round.
+Equally, however, being polite and friendly will get you a lot less grief than winding them up!

 The "Lakenheath Action Group" (who are opposed to nuclear weapons being stored on the base) occasionally try and break into the station and this results in heightened security and occasional closures of the viewing area.